Patents and the MIT License

 How this site is made

 I made a new website recently.
-My goals: Modern-looking Easy to maintain, minimal infrastructure Content lasts indefinitely even as web technologies come and go I decided on a static site, with content in Markdown and a modest amount of templating.
+My goals: Modern-looking Easy to maintain, minimal infrastructure Content lasts indefinitely even as web technologies come and go I decided on a static website, with content in Markdown and a modest amount of templating.
 I chose the Hugo static site generator with the PaperMod theme, plus a second theme for CV-type timelines.
-I used bundled system fonts (no Google Fonts tracking).
+I used bundled system fonts (no Google Fonts tracking by calling googleapis).
 I added small customisations using CSS and Hugo shortcodes including colour themes, a general timeline (in addition to the CV one), handy infoboxes and the like.
 Hugo makes this quite easy to achieve while still using mostly standard markdown.
 That bodes well for being able to move to other systems as the years roll on. ...

-February 10, 2026 · 171 words · Dan Shearer
+February 10, 2026 · 174 words · Dan Shearer

 Website challenge

-February 10, 2026 · 195 words · Dan Shearer
+February 10, 2026 · 191 words · Dan Shearer